bbuie/code_snippets/docs/docs/DEVELOPMENT.md

         - If your changes are difficult to include into one GIF, make two.
     - Provide a summary of the work you completed in the description of the pull request.
     - Add steps to QA so the reviewer can quickly know what changed and why
-1. If there are merge conflicts, create a branch with a DEV prefix (e.g. `DEV-999-example-name)
+1. If there are merge conflicts, create a branch with a DEV prefix off develop (e.g. `git checkout develop; git checkout -b DEV-999-example-name`)
-    - merge in the `develop` branch and resolve the conflict
+    - merge in your feature branch to your DEV branch (e.g. 'git checkout DEV-999-example-name; git merge 999-example-name`)
-    - IMPORTANT: Never merge `develop` into a branch that doesn't have DEV in front of it!!!!!
+    - IMPORTANT: All branches that are based on the develop branch, or have develop merged in, need a DEV prefix in their name!!
 1. Review the "diff" of your code
     - Make sure all changes are needed and wanted
     - Comment to explain any unusual code